elehcimd/hmm_filter/README.md

 * Step 3: Estimate HMM state transition matrix from predicted labels of unlabeled dataset
 * Step 4: Estimate class probability distributions for test dataset using trained random forest
 * Step 5: Predict most likely sequence of states for each session in test dataset using HMM filter

+## How does it work

+[HMMs](https://en.wikipedia.org/wiki/Hidden_Markov_model) are defined by hidden states, state transition probabilities, possible observations and their emission probabilities.
+In our problem, the HMM parameters are the following:

+* Hidden states are drawn from the categorical distribution of the classification class labels.
+E.g., `"0:0"` where the pair of numbers identifies a cell in a 2D grid at position `x=0` and `y=0`
+* State transition probabilities are represented by the state transition matrix.
+E.g., `P("0:0 -> "0:1") = 0.2`
+* Possible observations are drawn from the categorical distribution of the classification class labels.
+E.g., `"0:0"`
+* Emission probabilities are estimated by the prediction probability estimates.
+E.g., `{"0:0": 0.4, "0:1": 0.6}`

+The HMM filter revises the predictions accordingly to their uncertainty and the state transition matrix estimated from unlabeled data using the [Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm).
+E.g, it might suggest to revise the sequence of predictions `["0:0", "1:1", "0:0"]` to `["0:0", "0:0", "0:0"]` since it is more likely to remain in the same cell (accordingly to the transition matrix) and the classifier was uncertain about the correct label in the 2nd position (E.g., `{"0:0": 0.8, "1:1": 0.2}`)

 ## Example